-- Completed Application for Graduate Admission - 2.
 International students have a separate application procedure.
-Please contact the Office of International Student Services at (626) 815-3055 or e-mail iss@apu.edu. - 3.
-A \$45 nonrefundable application fee - 4.
+Please contact the Office of International Student Services at (626) 812-3055 or e-mail iss@apu.edu.

+- 1. Completed Application for Graduate Admission - 2.
+A \$45 nonrefundable application fee - 3.
 Official transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all post-baccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center: Admissions at Azusa Pacific University.
-Students' sealed copies will not be considered official.) - Bachelor's and master's degree from a regionally accredited institution - 6.
-Minimum graduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.) - 7.
-Two recommendation forms submitted by school administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - Letter to the dean describing educational goals as well as short- and long-term professional goals - 9.
-Résumé or Statement of Experience - 10.
-Verification by supervisor and district signatures of appointment to a full-time administrative position requiring the Tier I Credential - 11.
+Students' sealed copies will not be considered official.) - 4.
+Bachelor's and master's degree from a regionally accredited institution - 5.
+Minimum graduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.)

+- 6. Two recommendation forms submitted by school administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - Letter to the dean describing educational goals as well as short- and long-term professional goals - 8.
+Résumé or Statement of Experience - Verification by supervisor and district signatures of appointment to a full-time administrative position requiring the Tier I Credential - 10.
 Valid Preliminary Services Credential (Tier I) - International students who have graduated from a college or university where English was not the principal language must provide evidence of a minimum TOEFL score of 550

-Graduate Center: Admissions Azusa Pacific University 901 E. Alosta Ave.
-PO Box 7000 Azusa, CA 91702-7000
+Graduate Center: Admissions Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000

-Located At:

-Azusa Pacific University

-568 E. Foothill Blvd.

-Azusa, CA 91702-7000

-(626) 815-4570

-Fax: (626) 815-4545 • (626) 815-4571
+Located At: Azusa Pacific University 568 E. Foothill Blvd.
+Azusa, CA 91702-7000 (626) 815-4570 Fax: (626) 815-4545 • (626) 815-4571 Email: graduatecenter@apu.edu Website: www.apu.edu

-Email: graduatecenter@apu.edu

-Website: www.apu.edu

-Office of International Student Services Azusa Pacific University 901 E. Alosta Ave.
-PO Box 7000 Azusa, CA 91702-7000 USA (626) 812-3055 Fax: (626) 812-3801 iss@apu.edu
+Office of International Student Services Azusa Pacific University PO Box 7000 Azusa, CA 91702-7000 USA (626) 812-3055 Fax: (626) 815-3801 iss@apu.edu